Skills Gap: How To Understand and Use it to Your Advantage

 Beat the Competition

-84% of employers are set to rapidly digitalize working processes, including a significant expansion of remote work—with the potential to move 44% of their workforce to operate remotely.
-Identifying growing skill and working trend gaps in your workforce and industry will put you ahead of your competitors who are less equipped to overcome them.
+84% of employers are set to rapidly digitalize working processes, including a significant expansion of remote work—potentially moving 44% of their workforce to operate remotely.
+Identifying growing skill and working trend gaps in your workforce and industry will put you ahead of your competitors, who are less equipped to overcome them.

 How to understand skills gap and use it to your advantage.